gabrieldausque/hermes/docs/markdown/README.md

 **<u>NB :</u>** the username to use is indicated in the [official tutorial](https://gdausquepro.visualstudio.com/Hermes/_packaging?_a=connect&feed=hermes)

+### Installation for Server side

-and now you can run npm command to install dependencies:
+Run npm command to install dependencies:

 ```
 npm install @hermes/topicservice --save